ampproject/amphtml/extensions/amp-sticky-ad/amp-sticky-ad.md

 The `amp-sticky-ad` component can be styled with standard CSS.

-- If different styles need to be applied to intermediate state and final state.
-The intermediate state style can be set through css class `amp-sticky-ad` and final state style can set through css class `amp-sticky-ad-loaded`.
-For example different `background-color` for these two states.
+- Sticky ad container style can be set through css class `amp-sticky-ad`.
 - Close button style can be set through css class `amp-sticky-ad-close-button`.